Settings / AIS & NMEA

 This section describes how to connect your device to an NMEA data feed over WiFi.
 Before adjusting these settings, you first ensure your NMEA data feed and this device are connected to the same network.

 - Enable: This switch turns on NMEA support.
 Normally, you should enable this only after first setting the other configuration items.

 - Inactivity Alarm Reminder: When enabled, a warning is generated when (1) data is received from NMEA and (2) the Inactivity Alarm is disabled.
 A warning is given asking if you would like to enable the Inactivity Alarm.
 Pressing Alarm, enables the inactivity alarm.
 Pressing OK disables this warning for 5 minutes, after which it may fire again.

 This also functions similarly for Extra NMEA Connection, if that is enabled.

 - AIS Alarm: When enabled, alarms reported from AIS are shown.
 Alarms cause the display to flash with a warning message.
 After dismissing the alarm, no further AIS alarms are reported for at least 2 minutes.

 Regardless of whether alarms are enabled, recent alarms from AIS can be viewed under Settings / NMEA and AIS / Diagnostics.

-- HDOP Alarm: (Only SEAiq Pilot) When enabled, an alarm is generated if GPS HDOP exceeds 5.0.
+- HDOP Alarm: (Only SEAiq Pilot) When enabled, an alarm is generated if GPS HDOP exceeds 5.0 for 5 reports.
 HDOP is an abbreviation for Horizontal Dilution of Precision, an estimation of the accuracy of GPS positions.
 If an alarm occurs, it is disabled for 60 seconds after you acknowledge it.

 This alarm requires that an HDOP value is received from NMEA/AIS.
 Typically, this information is not available from a basic WiFi AIS Pilot Plug.
 If no HDOP is received, no alarm fires.

 - Own-Ship Data Alarm: When enabled, an alarm is generated when the data source for Own-Ship GPS, COG, SOG, HDG, or ROT is lost or changes in a way likely to reduce data quality.
 Also, a listing of the source of these sensor data is shown in the Source panel of the status bar.